DatCaptainHorse/SingularityEngine/README.md

 The engine aims to use latest C++ and features, currently targeting C++20 with modules.

-This project can be used for learning and experimenting purposes, while things are kept clean, don't expect a super-serious .
+This project can be used for learning and experimenting purposes, while things are kept clean, don't expect a super-serious environment.

 ## Current Status